 Invest in the infrastructure

-To get the most out of going paperless, you really need to ensure you have everything you need in and around the office.
+To get the most out of your paperless office strategy, you really need to ensure you have everything you need in and around the workplace.

 There are plenty of tech solutions that can help streamline and digitise your internal systems.
-This will alleviate the need for processes which involve lots of unnecessary printing.
+This will alleviate the need for processes that involve lots of unnecessary printing.

 For example, document handling solutions can assist with managing and streamlining workflow, so you can move all company policy and procedure manuals and documents to a digital format and encourage staff to use cloud-based systems and shared central digital files.